-The goal of our art program is to create spaces rich with texture, colour and culture while providing a world class venue for artists to showcase their work to an audience of worldwide guests.
+At Brentwood Bay Resort, we are passionate about art.
+Our goal is to create spaces rich with texture, colour and culture while providing a world class venue for emerging and established artists to showcase their talents.
+Our focus is on local artists from British Columbia and we are proud to share their work with an audience of worldwide guests.

 Sign up for our eNewsletter and keep your eyes peeled for our Featured Artist issues.